 Teleski de La Turche

 There are still 80 privately owned ski lifts within Europe and the Lets Gets Ski Resort has one of them, ‘Teleski de La Turche‘.
 This drag lift is an important part of the Les Gets village history.
 Built and run by the same family since 1946, the Teleski de La Turche recently celebrated its 70th anniversary.

-The lift is a long drag through beautiful woods which open up into the main ski area.
-Be careful though because the start can be a little fast and that can be an adventure in its self!
+The lift is a long drag through beautiful woods which opens up into the main ski area.
+Be careful though because the start can be a little fast and that can be an adventure in itself!